 13. POINTS NORMALLY OVERLOOKED BY THE ENGINEER

-The site engineer should observe the following rules.
+The site Civil engineer should observe the following rules.

-- Always insist on plumbers with license and skilled workmen at the site.
+- Always insist on plumbers with licenses and skilled workmen at the site.

 - Check all plumbing materials for quality.
 The class of G.I. pipes should be checked, by color coding and also by sample weighing.